-Section 324 of the Education Act 1996 requires the governing bodies of all maintained schools to admit a child with a statement of special educational needs, or a child with an EHC (Education, Health and Care) Plan that names the school.
+Section 324 of the Education Act 1996 requires the governing bodies of all maintained schools to admit a child with an EHC (Education, Health and Care) Plan that names the school.
 Qualifying children will be admitted as part of the school's PAN but before the oversubscription criteria re used.